myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Minor update to fix impending bug from forthcoming update to fastshap package

 * Fixed NOTE from example timing
 * Resubmission with bug fixes and a couple of new features